Quest for Quality Prize Overview

 The prize honors hospitals that

-have committed in a systematic manner to achieving the Institute of Medicine's six quality aims--safety, patient-centeredness, effectiveness, efficiency, timeliness, and equity;
+have committed in a systematic manner to achieving the Institute of Medicine's six quality aims--safety, patient [and family]-centeredness, effectiveness, efficiency, timeliness, and equity;

 can document progress in achievement of all six of the IOM aims; and

-provide replicable models and systems for the hospital field.
+provide replicable models and approaches for the hospital field.